 |a) Describe the organization’s processes for identifying and assessing climate-related risks.|| |

-Sustainability, including climate-related risks, is monitored and assessed as part of our enterprise risk management.
-Our assessment is based on a list of potential sustainability risks, which is reviewed regularly.
+Sustainability risks, including climate-related risks, are monitored and assessed as part of our enterprise risk management.
+Our assessment is based on a list of potential non-financial risks, which is reviewed regularly.
 Risks are classified based on their potential impact and likelihood.

 As part of the risk management, regional risk coordinators assume the task of coordinating risk management activities within our operating segments.
 This is done with the help of risk management software.
 These activities relate to existing and potential emerging short-term as well as mid-term risks.
 Semi-annually, identified risk information is processed by the risk coordinators, reviewed by the respective corporate functions, and discussed in regional / functional risk committees.
 Subsequently, the central risk management function gathers the risks and risk responses from regions and functions, analyzes and discusses them in the corporate risk committee and communicates the compiled results to the Management Board.
 The focus during this process is on significant risks, which are above a defined threshold.

 One element of our sustainability risk management approach involves assessing the impact of our business activities on the environment.
 In 2022, we developed a new methodology for this purpose.
 We used external and internal data to evaluate our impact on climate change, water stress, wastewater, and waste management.
 We are continuously monitoring and increasing the granularity of our risk assessment to better understand how our business operations impact the environment.

 We additionally performed further assessments to determine how environmental factors such as water stress, climate change vulnerability, and waste management can represent risks to our business.
 In 2022, we also continued to integrate the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) into our enterprise risk management approach.
 We review climate-related risks and opportunities on a yearly basis.